quixio/quix-streams/docs/publish.md

 ### Stream properties

-You can add optional context to your streams by adding a name, some metadata or a default location.
+You can add optional context to your streams by adding a name, some metadata, or a default location.

-You can add using the `Properties` options of the generated `stream` instance:
+You can add these using the `Properties` options of the generated `stream` instance:

 === "Python"